ORGANOMETALLIC CHEMISTRY, MOLECULAR SYMMETRY AND INORGANIC ELECTRONICS - 2022/3

 • structure, synthesis and bonding in complexes of cyclo-pentadienyl and related cyclic ligands

 • metal complexes as homogeneous catalysts.
-Discussion of processes such as alkene hydrogenation, oxidation, hydroformylation, Tennesee-Eastmen acetic anhydride process, Fischer-Tropsch, Monsanto and Cativa process.
+Discussion of processes such as alkene hydrogenation, oxidative addition, reductive elimination, hydroformylation, Tennesee-Eastmen acetic anhydride process, Fischer-Tropsch, Monsanto and Cativa process.

 • review of symmetry and character tables.
-Use and link between symmetry and molecular orbital diagrams, vibrational spectra and electronic spectra.
-Support through brief overview of the mathematical underpinnings of group theory.
+Use and link between symmetry, vibrational and electronic spectra.
+Overview of the mathematical underpinnings of group theory.

 • basics of conductivity theory.
 Band structures.
 Silicon-based electronic devices.
 Doping strategies and p-n junctions.
-Superconductivity in inorganic materials.
+Correlations with molecular conductivity.

 |Assessment type||Unit of assessment||Weighting|